syncfusion-content/blazor-docs/blazor/treeview/check-box.md

+---
+layout: post
+title: Check Box in Blazor TreeView Component | Syncfusion
+description: Learn about Check Box in Blazor TreeView component of Syncfusion, and more details.
+platform: Blazor
+control: TreeView
+documentation: ug
+---

 # CheckBox

 The Blazor TreeView component allows you to check more than one node in TreeView without affecting the UI's appearance by enabling the `ShowCheckBox` property.
 When this property is enabled, checkbox appears before each TreeView node text.